Recreational Marijuana May Be Legalized In New Jersey As Of Monday

 — Tom Angell ???????? (@tomangell) March 22, 2019

-Under this bill, pending and previous marijuana-related crimes involving possession of a maximum of five pounds would be excused and expunged from criminal records.
+Under this bill, pending and past marijuana-related crimes involving possession of a maximum of five pounds would be excused and expunged from criminal records.

 In an effort to make legalization of marijuana a fair market, the bill also requires 30 percent of sales licenses to go to women and minorities.

-The bill will also require the regularly commission to spend time researching driving while under the influence of cannabis and developing a plan of action on the issue.
+The bill will also require the aforementioned regulatory commission to conduct research into driving under the influence of cannabis and develop a plan of action on the issue.

 How Soon Would People Be Allowed To Start Consuming Marijuana?

 If the bill passes, residents of New Jersey would be able to start consuming and possessing up to an ounce of marijuana immediately.
-It, however, will take the state a little bit of time to set up a legal sales marketplace.
-According to The Morning Call, it may take as long as six months for a marketplace consisting of retail locations with guidelines in place to be established.
+However, it will take the state a little bit of time to set up a legal sales marketplace.
+According to The Morning Call, it may take as long as six months for a marketplace consisting of retail locations — with guidelines in place — to be established.

 The latest on where the vote count stands heading into Monday’s vote on legal #marijuana in New Jersey: https://t.co/dlDXorwtX4